MoserMichael/kind-helper/README.md

 With a kubernetes cluster created by kind you can have any number of nodes that are run on the same machine; Each node of the cluster is hosted by a separate docker container; The resource consumption is therefore not very high and the cluster starts up quickly; It creates a reasonable kubernetes test cluster that can be used in automated tests.
 The kind tool is a bit difficult to use at times, therefore the kind\_helper.py script is designed to simplify the process of setting up/tearing down of a test cluster.

+The number 'nodes' in the kind cluster is limited by the amount of available RAM.
+I didn't find any clear memory requirements for a node, so that I can't enforce any memory requirements in the script.

 ## What it does

 The following steps are done by kind\_helper.py when creating a test cluster: